Lawlzee/UnityMapGenerator/Assets/ProceduralStages/README.md

 ## Report an issue

 If you encounter any issues, feel free to reach out to me on Discord (@Lawlzee) or create a [GitHub issue](https://github.com/Lawlzee/UnityMapGenerator/issues/new).
+Please include your log file; it is really useful for troubleshooting.

 ### Credits stuff